Venthe/gitea-helm-chart/README.md

 If you're eager to use the latest Gitea version earlier than this chart catches up, then change the tag in `values.yaml` to the latest Gitea version.
 Note that besides the exact Gitea version one can also use the `:1` tag to automatically follow the latest Gitea version.
 This should be combined with `image.pullPolicy: "Always"`.
-Note that using the `:1` will also automatically jump to new minor release (e.g. from 1.13 to 1.14) which may eventually cause incompatibilities if major changes happened between these versions.
+Important: Using the `:1` will also automatically jump to new minor release (e.g. from 1.13 to 1.14) which may eventually cause incompatibilities if major/breaking changes happened between these versions.
+This is due to Gitea not strictly following [semantic versioning](https://semver.org/#summary) as breaking changes do not increase the major version.
+I.e., "minor" version bumps are actually "major".
-Though most often no issues will be encountered and the chart maintainers aim to communicate early/upfront if this would be the case.
+Yet most often no issues will be encountered and the chart maintainers aim to communicate early/upfront if this would be the case.

 ## Dependencies